operaton/operaton-docker/README.md

 ### REST API

-The Operaton Rest-API is accessible through: http://localhost:8080/engine-rest
+The Operaton REST API is accessible through: http://localhost:8080/engine-rest

 See the [REST API](https://docs.operaton.org/manual/latest/reference/rest/) documentation for more details on how to use it.